automizer-cloud/automizer.cloud-affiliate-api-docs/docs/requests.md

 Cache         | no-cache
 Authorization | Bearer TOKEN

-The `TOKEN` details will be provided by an AppMarket Media representative.
+The `TOKEN` details will be provided by an Automizer.cloud Media representative.

 ### HTTP Errors